 MACHINE=eagle:owl:hawk REQUEST=yes \ logname=uucpz SENDFILES-yes \ READ=/ WRITE=/

 Combining MACHINE and LOGNAME entries makes the Permissions file more manageable and efficient.

 When sending files through a series of systems, the intermediary systems must have the command uucp among their –COMMANDS options.
-If you type the following command, the forwarding operation works only if system willow permits system oak to run the uucp program.
+If you type the following command, the forwarding operation works only if system willow permits system oak to execute the uucp program.

 % uucp sample.txt oak\!willow\!pine\!/usr/spool/uucppublic

-The system oak also must permit your system to run the uucp program.
+The system oak also must permit your system to execute the uucp program.
 The system pine, as the last system designated, does not have to permit the uucp command because the system is not doing any forwarding operations.
 Systems are not normally set up this way.